|100 Metres||9.89||+1.9||Székesfehérvár (Sóstói Stadion)||18 JUL 2016|

 Manager: Peet van Zyl

-Long before he stormed to his 9.89sec personal best in Szekesfehervar, Hungary, in July, 2016, Akani Simbine first showed his true potential to the world at the 2014 Commonwealth Games in Glasgow.
+Long before he stormed to his 9.89sec personal best in 2016, or finished fifth at the Olympic final later that year, Simbine had displayed his true potential to the world at the 2014 Commonwealth Games in Glasgow.

 It wasn’t his fifth place in the 200m, but rather his performance in the 4x100m relay, anchoring South Africa to fourth place in a national record of 38.35sec.